Guide to the Pros and Cons of SMSF Life Insurance

 Go to Compare Quotes Online to view SMSF insurance quotes and apply online and qualify for the Insurance Watch 10% Cashback Offer.

-All of the Life insurance and TPD (Any Occupation) insurance policies from the 10 insurance brands covered by our DIY Online Quote Comparison Tool are available to be purchased by a SMSF (there may be some benefits excluded and definitions altered to meet superannuation legislation requirements as specified in the insurer’s PDS).
+All of the Life insurance and TPD (Any Occupation) insurance policies from the range of insurance brands covered by our DIY Online Quote Comparison Tool are available to be purchased by a SMSF (there may be some benefits excluded and definitions altered to meet superannuation legislation requirements as specified in the insurer’s Product Disclosure Statement).

-In addition many of the “Standard” Income Protection policies quoted can be purchased in a SMSF version (again some benefits and definitions are changed to meet superannuation legislation requirements).
+In addition most of the standard Income Protection policies quoted online can be purchased in a SMSF version (again some benefits and definitions may be changed to meet superannuation legislation requirements – refer to the insurer’s PDS).

-Premiums are generally the same whether a policy is to be owned by you or your SMSF, and in most cases the premiums through Insurance Watch premiums are substantially cheaper than purchasing “direct” life insurance policies.
+In most cases the premiums for the policies compared by Insurance Watch are substantially cheaper than purchasing “direct” life insurance policies.

-Insurance Watch also has advisers who are SMSF life insurance specialists.
-If you would like to receive personal advice regarding the suitability of SMSF insurance for your particular circumstances please complete our online Fact Find at Get Advice.
+Insurance Watch also has advisers who are specialists on SMSF life insurance.
+If you would like to receive personal advice regarding the suitability of SMSF insurance for your particular circumstances, such as your needs, objectives and financial situation, please complete our online Fact Find which can be found at Get Advice.

 How to set up insurance policies for SMSF members